telerik/maui-docs/controls/collectionview/data-binding.md

 # .NET MAUI CollectionView Data Binding

 For all cases where the business items are not simple strings, data-binding is necessary to correctly visualize information.
-The CollectionView for .NET MAUI component supports data binding in the form of path property.
+The CollectionView for .NET MAUI component supports data binding in the form of a path property.

 ## Populate with Data